Snuffules/terraform-gke-serverless-image-analysis/README.md

 ### Cloud function v1 and v2
 #### img_analysis cloudfunction (v1) - implemented a delay, to ensure pubsub topic is ready to accept messages
+#### Why using Cloud function v1 isn`t that the old version?
 - To implement VPC serverless access connect, so cloudfunction can authenticate and insert records into MongoDB `<db>` and `<collection>` (`<mongodb>` and `<violence_score>` respectively, change to your preference, if needed).
+- This option is available only for v1 Cloud functions.

 #### img_processing cloudfunction (v2)
+#### Why Cloud function v2?
+You said, that there is a problem with v2 in previous statement?
-- Initially, both functions was v2. img_analysis refactoring to v1 allows use of VPC Serverless Access Connector, therefore was the right call.
+- Initially, both functions was designed as v2. img_analysis refactoring to v1 allows use of VPC Serverless Access Connector, therefore was the right call.
 Cloudfunction2 options are more complicated and go beyond serveless concept.
 - Decision to leave img_processing cloud function as v2 seems as a good idea (for now at least) to test the concept of v1 and v2 functions.
 They work independent from each otehr, so there is no funtionality issues with this workflow.
+- So, why not?
+To test functionality and usage/issues with v2 as well.
+- Cloud function v2 bring new features better performance(?), but doesn`t have backward compatibily with such feature as VPC Serverless Access connector.
+- New versions have to be tested before actual usage.
+Not always new versions are the better choice.

 ### Network Configurations
 - Services Private Network IP Addresses, CIDR Valid Ranges: `10.68.0.0/28`